Ascites

 Draining fluid from the tummy (ascitic drainage)

 Removing the excess fluid from the tummy is a common and effective treatment for ascites.
+The procedure is called ascitic drainage or paracentesis.
 It is done by putting a tube (catheter) into the tummy to drain the fluid.
-This relieves the symptoms and helps you feel more comfortable.
+This relieves symptoms and helps you feel more comfortable.

-You often have this treatment as a day patient.
-You will usually be at the hospital for at least 6 hours.
+You usually have this procedure as a day patient.
+You usually have to be at the hospital for at least 6 hours.
 You may want to bring something to help pass the time, such as something to read, watch or listen to.
 You might need to stay in hospital overnight.

-A specially trained doctor or nurse does the treatment.
-You lie down on a bed, or in a reclining chair.
+A specially trained doctor or nurse does the procedure.
+You lie down on a bed or in a reclining chair.
 The doctor or nurse cleans the skin of the tummy.
 Then they inject some local anaesthetic into the area to numb it.

 If you have any pain or discomfort, tell your doctor or nurse.
 You can have painkillers if you need them.